-Status asthmaticus is a potentially fatal asthma attack that doesn't respond to normal inhaled bronchodilator treatment.
+Status asthmaticus is a potentially fatal asthma attack that doesn't respond to usual inhaled bronchodilator treatment.

 Status asthmaticus is a medical emergency.